-The draft 2024 Integrated Report will be available for a thirty (30)-day public comment period.
-A Notice of Availability of the report, for a thirty (30)-day comment period will be published on the DC Register, provided on the DOEE website, and emailed to stakeholders.
-Any comments received will be addressed in a separate document and updates will be made to the report, if necessary.
-The report with responses to the comments will be sent to EPA Region 3 for approval.
+The draft 2024 Integrated Report was available for a thirty (30)-day public comment period, July 12 through August 11,2024.
+A Notice of Availability of the report, for a thirty (30)-day comment period was published on the DC Register, provided on the DOEE website, and emailed to stakeholders.
+DOEE received comments.
+Responses to the comments were prepared in a separate document and appropriate updates were made to the report.
+The IR and the response to comments document will be submitted to EPA Region 3 for approval.